KenyaChauche/subreddit-classification/README.md

 - You must submit your slide deck.
 - You must, at minimum, have a link to your slides and a link to your Jupyter notebook on your personal static site.
 - Materials must be submitted by 10:00 a.m.
 Friday, June 1st EST.

+We would like to be able to pull everyones project into the [master repository](https://git.generalassemb.ly/DSI-US-4/project-3) so everyone can view what anyone else in our cohort did.
+In order to do this, you will need to put all of your project specific materials in their own folder within your repository(Everything thats not the `.gitignore` and `Readme.md).
+The labeling convention for this folder should be `first-last-MARKET`.

+---

+#### Presentation
+As the scenario states this project scenario was constructed with the intent of delivering to Nate Silver and other members of Five-Thirty-Eight (Analysts/Writers).
+They will have a technical understanding but also no patience doing things incorrectly.
+Please, no code in the slides.
+If its something thats just so good you can't contain yourself, put it in an appendix.
+Additionally, they are also writers and understand the importance of not just explaining what the data says but creating a story to wrap around the insights and bring everything together in a enjoyable and linear format.

+A Good start for finding your story line is to comment your outputs very well.
+The act of finding insights and noting them down (preferably in organized mark down) will help you identify a storyline and put pieces together as well as help you think about the next steps; "Based on what I just found, it would be really cool it the data turned out to lead to _____ as an insight.
+I should investigate".
+Essentually, **narrate your project process**.
+This helps you in thre ways.
+- It better prepares your notebook to be a portfolio piece and the quicker a project becomes a portfolio piece, the sooner you'll be able to show it to potential employers
+- Helps you identify actions and steps you can take to approach your data to find more insights.
+- Passively helps you create a storyline that you can use when presenting.

 ---